 Prior to 1 January 2021, although there was no general right of appeal to the Court of Justice of the European Union (CJEU),3 a court or tribunal in England and Wales could refer questions regarding the interpretation of the Treaty on European Union and the Treaty on the Functioning of the European Union or the validity or interpretation of acts of the EU institutions to the CJEU for a preliminary ruling.
 Having obtained such a ruling, a case would (often after many years' delay) return to the referring court or tribunal, which was required to apply the CJEU's ruling, together with any non-conflicting national law, to the facts before it.
 The court or tribunal was not required to make a reference where previous CJEU decisions had already dealt with the point or where the correct application of EU law was so obvious as to leave no scope for reasonable doubt (referred to as acte clair).
-Following the UK's withdrawal from the EU and the end of the transition period, there is no longer provision for the courts of England and Wales to make reference to the CJEU.
-For further detail, see Chapter 1.
+Following the United Kingdom's withdrawal from the European Union and the end of the transition period, there is no longer provision for the courts of England and Wales to make reference to the CJEU.
+As noted in Section I, most EU law (including decisions of the CJEU) as it applied in the United Kingdom at the end of the Brexit transition period was transposed into domestic law, in some cases subject to modifications to enable its continued effective operation.
+UK courts are now responsible for the interpretation and application of this retained EU law in accordance with principles set out in the European Union (Withdrawal) Act 2018.
+These principles mirror those that would have been applied pre-Brexit and are designed to ensure continuity of interpretation, save where Parliament has modified retained EU law.
+In addition, the Supreme Court and the Court of Appeal may depart from retained CJEU jurisprudence 'when it appears right to do so'.
+This test, which is the same as that applied by the Supreme Court when departing from its own precedent, has in practice been applied narrowly.
+A bill currently before Parliament is intended to loosen the test and facilitate departures from retained CJEU case law.